-There is currently only one listed structure in the Conservation Area, the grade I Shell Grotto in Grotto Hill.
-Many theories have been advanced about the origin of the grotto, including the possibility that it may be Phoenician or Roman.
+There is currently only one listed structure in the proposed Conservation Area, the grade I Shell Grotto in Grotto Hill.
+Many theories have been advanced about the origin of the grotto, including the possibility that it may be Phoenician or Roman, but the inclusion within the structure of what is almost certainly early 19th century brickwork appears to confirm a more recent date.

 The grotto consists of two semi-circular passages leading to a central dome and then a passageway leading off to a rectangular chamber.
 The grotto contains about 2,000 square yards of shell mosaic consisting of 28 different types of shells, many of which are foreign.
 The cement which adheres to the shells is very similar to Roman cement and is said to contain fish oil and crushed shells.
-The decoration includes common Egyptian, Greek and Indian motifs, and in the rectangular chamber are further motifs of the rising sun, the moon and the stars.
-The grotto has similarities to Pope's Grotto in Twickenham, which dates from the mid-18th century.
+The decoration includes common Egyptian, Greek and

+Indian motifs, and in the rectangular chamber are further motifs of the rising sun, the moon and the stars.
+The grotto is similar to Pope's Grotto in Twickenham, which dates from the mid-18th century.